-Cornell is fortunate in having ROTC programs offered by the three military departments: the Army, the Navy, and the Air Force.
-These programs are alike in that each has a four-year course leading to a commission in the reserve forces upon graduation.
+Cornell is fortunate in having ROTC programs offered by the three military departments, the Army, the Navy, and the Air Force.
+These programs, which are on a voluntary basis, are alike in that each has a four-year course leading to a commission in the reserve forces upon graduation.
+There is opportunity for capable and interested students to obtain regular commissions and enter upon military careers.